OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **12.2** XING reserves the right to adequately increase the price of Premium Membership at most once per calendar year with effect from the start of a new renewal period following either the minimum usage period or the respective current renewal period.
 In such cases, XING will notify users accordingly at least six (6) weeks before the end of the minimum usage period or the respective current renewal period.
 If the User does not consent to this price increase, he or she can revoke it via the contact form, letter, fax or e-mail within three (3) weeks.
 Revoking the price increase is equivalent to the User cancelling his or her Premium Membership as of the end of his or her current minimum usage period.

 **12.3** Unless otherwise stated in these GTC, the User may submit all notices to XING using the contact form provided on each of the XING Websites, or by letter or fax.
-XING may send notices to the User by email, fax or post to the addresses given in the User’s current contact data in his or her user account.
+XING may send notices to the User by e-mail, fax or post to the addresses given in the User’s current contact data in his or her user account.

 **12.4** If any provision of these GTC is, for any reason, invalid and/or unenforceable, the remaining provisions shall continue to be valid and enforceable to the fullest extent permitted by law.